CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 Alternatively, you can use the Import API to connect to an external database.
 Your data from the external database is cached into a CARTO table by using the `connector` parameters.

-There are several types of database connectors that you can connect to your CARTO account.
+There are several types of database connectors that you can activate to your CARTO account.

 ### The MySQL Connector